 DIY Stocking Fillers

 Sometimes it is more economical to put together Christmas gifts and kits rather than buying them as a premade pack with an inflated price.
 Careful packaging and presentation elevate a few simple objects into luxurious gifts.
 You can buy packaging like drawstring sacks, boxes and small jars.
 Or you can recycle product packaging with some glue and wrapping paper to turn them from trash to gift boxes.

 Browse gift packs, and you will get lots of favourites for kits to make up yourself from affordable components.
 If you are crafty, then you can be King or Queen of the gift filler ideas depending on your crafting skills.
-Excellent DIY fillers include:
+Excellent DIY bits include:

 - Home-made treats–sweets (like fudge), biscuits, jams, and pickles.